Parent page: Altium NEXUS Server

 The Tasks tab of the NIS interface is where you can view a task that is currently running, or tasks that have been run – an operational log as it were.
 Hover over the image to

 see the task run to completion.
-Notice that in our underlying example, whereby a single product was chosen for acquisition, all extensions related to that version of product, and
+Notice that in this example where a single product was chosen for acquisition, all extensions related to that version of the product, and

 that are installed by default when that product itself is installed, are also acquired.

 If you are creating an installation package for downloading to your local hard drive, the installation package is not saved directly to your hard drive.
-Instead, it is simply prepared and stored in your local Altium Infrastructure Server.
+Instead, it is simply prepared and stored in your local Altium NEXUS Server.
 You then need to click the Download Package control.
-The package will be delivered as a ZIP file downloaded to the default downloads location specified for your Web Browser.
-The ZIP file needs to be installed on your local client system after it is downloaded.
+The package will be delivered as a ZIP file – downloaded to the default downloads location specified for your Web Browser.

 Server Storage Tab

-The Server Storage tab of the NIS interface reflects all products and extensions that are currently available in your local Altium Infrastructure Server.
-These are then used to
+The Server Storage tab of the NIS interface reflects all products and extensions that are currently available in your local Altium NEXUS Server.
+These are then used to fashion

 You can of course add to this bucket at any stage by acquiring more products and extensions (from the Products & Extensions tab).
-But you also have the ability to import an installation package (from your hard drive, or an optical drive for example).
-To do so, simply click the button, then browse to the required file(s) in the subsequent Open dialog.
-Typically, this would be the ZIP file containing a previously downloaded installation package - a single file to select, and all required components of the installation will be extracted and imported accordingly.
+You also have the ability to import an installation package (from your hard drive or a network location, for example).
+To do so, click the button, then browse to the required file(s) in the subsequent Open dialog.
+Typically, this would be the ZIP file containing a previously downloaded installation package – a single file to select, and all required components of the installation will be extracted and imported accordingly.

 Products and extensions can be imported from an offline installation.